wkumari/draft-wkumari-dnsop-alt-tld/README.md

    As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Some of these requests will inevitably leak into the DNS context (for example, because clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.
+Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.

-   Groups wishing to create new alternate namespaces SHOULD create their alternate namespace under a label that names their namespace, and under the ALT label.
+   Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the ALT label.
 They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
 There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
 Informal lists of namespaces under .alt may